vige-vota/site/README.md

 ```
 To run the image use the command:
 ```
-docker run -d --name vota -p443:8443 vige/vota-frontend
+docker run -d --name vota-frontend -p443:8443 vige/vota-frontend
 ```
-Then open `https://localhost` to connect to the vote application
+Then open `https://localhost` to connect to the vote application.

 If you need only to start a demo execute:
 ```